vlrfsg/vlrfsasm/readme.txt

   Address: 64 bits
   >  (` @A)
   Message: No result
-  If this function is executed, utf-16 encoded argument A is printed out on log.
+  If this function is executed, utf-16 encoded argument A is printed out and vlrfsasm stops.
   >  (; A)
   Write: No result
   Write A at address B.